bababebr/rtz-parser/README.md

 * ETA calculation
 * .RTZ file validator
 * SQL storage implementation using JPA (Hibernates), allows to store yours Routes in SQL Database
-* Export Route Object to Route.rtz file and back
+* Export route Object to route.rtz file and back
 * Additional package for working with SperryMarine Manual correction objects (see package description and examples)